Taronga Zoo: Transport

-The Taronga Zoo ferry services are, for many tourists, the preferred mode of travel to the zoo, providing a 12-minute ride from the city to the zoo.
-Passengers disembarking at Taronga Zoo ferry wharf, located on Bradleys Head Road, can enter the zoo via its lower entrance or connect with local Keolis Downer Northern Beaches bus services to the top entrance.
+The Taronga Zoo ferry services are, for many tourists, the preferred mode of travel to the zoo, providing a 12-minute ride from the city's Circular Quay to the zoo.
+Passengers disembarking at Taronga Zoo ferry wharf, located on Bradleys Head Road, can enter the zoo via its lower entrance.
+Local Keolis Northern Beaches bus route 100 from the city's QVB, terminates at the top entrance, while route 238, from Balmoral Beach, connects both top and lower entrances.

 Taronga Zoo Sydney also works with various other Sydney Harbour transport operators, such as Captain Cook Cruises and Yellow Water Taxis.
 Both of these operators offer combined tickets/packages which include tickets covering transport fares and zoo entry.

 Waste management

 The zoo also focuses on minimising waste, diverting 84% of waste away from landfill and towards 20 different waste streams.
 One main focus is on single use plastics, encouraging reusable bags, water bottles, and coffee cups on site, and distributing biodegradable bags and food packaging.
 As part of the Seal talk and demonstration, the zoo encourages sustainable seafood choice through the MSC label.